D3XX3R/starred/README.md

 - [EvenAR/node-simconnect](https://github.com/EvenAR/node-simconnect) – A cross platform SimConnect client library for Node.JS
 - [Fredolx/gpu-faker](https://github.com/Fredolx/gpu-faker) – Fake your GPU to access GPU-locked apps and games!
 - [FreeterApp/Freeter](https://github.com/FreeterApp/Freeter) – Freeter – a smarter way to work on your computer
+- [HemmeligOrg/Hemmelig.app](https://github.com/HemmeligOrg/Hemmelig.app) – Keep your sensitive information out of chat logs, emails, and more with encrypted secrets.
 - [Heroic-Games-Launcher/HeroicGamesLauncher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) – A games launcher for GOG, Amazon and Epic Games for Linux, Windows and macOS.
 - [HilliamT/Vapor-Authenticator](https://github.com/HilliamT/Vapor-Authenticator) – Desktop Authenticator for Steam for players, traders and gamers to be able to utilise, facilitate and automate Steam from their desktop
 - [Hypfer/lovelace-valetudo-map-card](https://github.com/Hypfer/lovelace-valetudo-map-card) – Display the map from a valetudo-enabled robot in a home assistant dashboard card.